Perfect Squares – Definition, Formula, List, Examples

 You’ll see in our graphic below that when each digit of the result is represented by a square, they can all be formed to create an equal-sided square – hence the name perfect squares!

-You might also notice a pattern here, in that all of our perfect square numbers above only end in the digits 0, 1, 4, 5, 6 and 9.
+You might also notice a pattern here, in that every perfect square above only ends in the digits 0, 1, 4, 5, 6, and 9.
 This is true for all perfect squares, even beyond 400.

 Perfect square formula

-The perfect square formula is nice and simple.
-If our final number is ‘n’ and our squared number is ‘x’, the formula is:
+If our final number is ‘n’ and our squared number is ‘x’, the formula is: n = x2 or n x n.

 That’s because all you need to do to find a perfect square is multiply an integer by itself.